The Turas Concert – Virtual Ireland in Music

 Turas represents a virtual Ireland via music.
 It is a fast-moving, cross-media concert of traditional Irish music, song and dance which links music and photography.

-In response to the Covid crisis, it is now being prepared for presentation as an on-line movie (Vimeo and Youtube) and in a chapterised DVD format, both aimed to be ready by the end of 2020.
+In response to the Covid crisis Turas is now available as an on-line movie (Vimeo) and in a chapterised DVD format.
 A Draft chapter, one of the 26 planned sections, can be viewed on the web HERE.

-'Virtual Ireland in music' brings together the narrative power and subtle judgment of the the photographer’s eye and the aesthetic precision of musicianship.
-Following a theme of music and place, it uses photos and historic imagery to tell the music’s story and indicate its roots, regions, topography and topicality, its history and presence in each Irish county and in Diaspora and emigré regions abroad.
-A 'live documentary', it has solo, duet and group music representing all Irish counties and Diaspora regions and the compositions of early and modern tune-smiths.
+The concert brings together the narrative power and subtle judgment of the the photographer’s eye and the aesthetic precision of musicianship.
+Following a theme of music and place, it uses photos and historic imagery to tell the story of Traditional music in Ireland and indicate its roots, regions, topography and topicality.
+A television-style documentary, it has solo, duet and group music representing all Irish counties and Diaspora regions as well as compositions of early and modern tune-smiths.
 This soundscape is warmed by song in Irish and English and accented by sean-nós, percussive step-dance.

 The original Compánach show at Conservatoire de la Ville, Luxembourg, June 2016